cloud-gov/cg-site/_docs/ops/moved.md

 ---

 To reduce confusion about our public documentation and to continue evolving our security practices, the cloud.gov team has moved these docs to a private location.
-If you are part of a team in government who previously referenced this documentation or you have questions about how we work, please reach out to [support@cloud.gov](mailto:support@cloud.gov).
+If you are part of a team in government who previously referenced this documentation or you have questions about how we work, please reach out to [{{ site.support_email_address }}]({{ site.support_email }}).